The 5 Best Vocal Mics for Singing Drummers (2023)

 AKG Pro Audio C520 is one of the most well–known headset microphones in the market today.
-This is a dynamic, cardioid pattern microphone coming with XLR female cable (10ft long), so there shouldn’t be any problems with the cable being too short.
+This is a condenser, cardioid pattern microphone coming with XLR female cable (10ft long), so there shouldn’t be any problems with the cable being too short.

 The mic itself has a sturdy, sleek build, so it’s not noticeable you’re wearing it except for the foam cover of the mic that is rather bulky.
 It keeps on your head by wrapping around the back of your ears and pressing below them.
 It can get sometimes a bit uncomfortable after several hours of wearing, but if you adjust it right there shouldn’t be any problems.

 As for the sound, it has a good quality sound pick-up.
 The only issue can be that foam cover, but you can simply take it down to get a louder sound to pick up.
 This is a good, mid-range headset microphone, that will give you proven quality when singing.

 Heil Sound PR 30B is a high-end, super-cardioid dynamic microphone used for both vocal and instrument recording.
 Of course, as a singing drummer, you will have slightly different requests for a microphone than normal singers.
 This microphone will ensure that when you sing, the microphone collects only the sound of your voice and is not disturbed with both the noise of your drums nor the electric devices around you.

 The mic itself is not a headset microphone, so you need a stand, but it can be operated on a joint so there is no fear of mic interfering with your playing.
 Sound this mic will collect is superb, and really can’t be matched to any other on this list.
 If you decide to buy this mic you will use it both for live gigs and recording in a studio, as it can provide you with pristine sound wherever you are.
 But, this, of course, comes at a price.

 This is a high-end, high-quality dynamic microphone made to be used by professionals and people who want or need the top class that microphones can provide on a daily bases.